silkcutKs/silkcutKs/README.md

 ## About me

 Hi, I'm silkcut.
-You might recognize me as GitHub's mascot.
+You might recognize me as GitHub's developer.

 | Rank | Languages |
 |-----:|-----------|